Carl Jung: Childhood

-Paul Jung, Carl's father, was the youngest son of noted German-Swiss professor of medicine at Basel, Karl Gustav Jung (1794–1864).
-Paul's hopes of achieving a fortune never materialised, and he did not progress beyond the status of an impoverished rural pastor in the Swiss Reformed Church.
-Emilie Preiswerk, Carl's mother, had also grown up in a large family, whose Swiss roots went back five centuries.
+Paul Jung, Carl's father, was the youngest son of a noted German-Swiss professor of medicine at Basel, Karl Gustav Jung (1794–1864).
+Paul's hopes of achieving a fortune never materialised, nor did he progress beyond the status of an impoverished rural pastor in the Swiss Reformed Church.
+Emilie Preiswerk, Carl's mother, had also grown up in a large family whose Swiss roots went back five centuries.
 Emilie was the youngest child of a distinguished Basel churchman and academic, Samuel Preiswerk (1799–1871), and his second wife.
-Samuel Preiswerk was an Antistes, the title given to the head of the Reformed clergy in the city, as well as a Hebraist, author, and editor, who taught Paul Jung as his professor of Hebrew at Basel University.
+Samuel Preiswerk was an Antistes (the title given to the head of the Reformed clergy in the city) as well as a Hebraist, author, and editor, who taught Paul Jung as his professor of Hebrew at Basel University.

-Jung's father was appointed to a more prosperous parish in Laufen, when Jung was six years old.
-At this time, tensions between father and mother had developed.
-Jung's mother was an eccentric and depressed woman; she spent considerable time in her bedroom, where she said that spirits visited her at night.
-Although she was normal during the day, Jung recalled that at night his mother became strange and mysterious.
-He reported that one night he saw a faintly luminous and indefinite figure coming from her room with a head detached from the neck and floating in the air in front of the body.
+Jung's father was appointed to a more prosperous parish in Laufen when Carl was six months old.
+Tensions between father and mother had developed.
+Jung's mother was an eccentric and depressed woman; she spent considerable time in her bedroom, where she said spirits visited her at night.
+Though she was normal during the day, Jung recalled that at night his mother became strange and mysterious.
+He said that one night, he saw a faintly luminous and indefinite figure coming from her room, with a head detached from the neck and floating in the air in front of the body.
 Jung had a better relationship with his father.

-Jung's mother left Laufen for several months of hospitalization near Basel for an unknown physical ailment.
-His father took the boy to be cared for by Emilie Jung's unmarried sister in Basel, but he was later brought back to his father's residence.
-Emilie Jung's continuing bouts of absence and depression deeply troubled her son and caused him to associate women with "innate unreliability", whereas "father" meant for him reliability but also powerlessness.
+Jung's mother left Laufen for several months of hospitalization near Basel for some unspecified physical ailment.
+His father took Carl to be cared for by Emilie Jung's unmarried sister in Basel, but he was later brought back to his father's residence.
+Emilie Jung's continuing bouts of absence and depression deeply troubled her son and caused him to associate women with "innate unreliability", whereas "father" meant for him reliability, but also powerlessness.
 In his memoir, Jung would remark that this parental influence was the "handicap I started off with".
 Later, these early impressions were revised: "I have trusted men friends and been disappointed by them, and I have mistrusted women and was not disappointed."
-After three years of living in Laufen, Paul Jung requested a transfer.
-In 1879 he was called to Kleinhüningen, next to Basel, where his family lived in a parsonage of the church.
-The relocation brought Emilie Jung closer into contact with her family and lifted her melancholy.
-When he was nine years old, Jung's sister Johanna Gertrud (1884–1935) was born.
-Known in the family as "Trudi", she later became a secretary to her brother.
+After three years living in Laufen, Paul Jung requested a transfer.
+In 1879, he was called to Kleinhüningen, next to Basel, where his family lived in a church parsonage.
+The relocation brought Emilie Jung closer to contact with her family and lifted her melancholy.
+When he was 9, Jung's sister Johanna Gertrud (1884–1935) was born.
+Known in the family as "Trudi", she became a secretary to her brother.